 The apple cut hair is a short haircut characterized by volume and bounce at the back.
-This volume can be achieved either by adding layers or going for a tapered look, where the back is cut shorter and made thicker.
+You can give it volume either by adding layers or going for a tapered look, where the back is cut shorter and made thicker.

-Now, before you completely dismiss the idea, check out these reinvented looks that may prompt you to get your own modern apple cut hair.
+Now, before you completely dismiss the idea, check out these reinvented looks that may prompt you to get your own modern apple cut hairstyle in 2022.

 1. Tapered Cut